 - Ensure that the container is sufficiently weighted down or it might tip over if the vine grows too large.

-When potted, mandevilla and dipladenia need a lot of moisture and like being placed on a bed of constantly moist gravel or clay pebbles, since this recreates its native tropical environment.
+When potted, mandevilla and dipladenia need a lot of moisture.
+It likes being placed on a bed of constantly moist gravel or clay pebbles.
+This recreates its moist, native tropical environment.

 Mandevilla and Dipladenia after flowering